-Keep in mind that the fund’s actual distributions may differ from the figures shown here.
-These estimates are updated to reflect projected year-end distributions for the underlying funds in which the Managed Payout Fund invests.
-However, they don’t reflect any changes in the fund’s commodity investments since the mid-December distribution.
-Commodity investment changes could affect the breakdown of the fund’s year-to-date distributions as well as the need for and amount of any additional distributions.
-Purchase and redemption activity within the Managed Payout Fund may also have an impact on the final distribution figures.
+Keep in mind that the fund’s actual distributions might differ from the figures shown here.
+These estimates are updated to reflect projected year-end distributions for the underlying funds in which the Managed Payout Fund invests, but they don’t reflect any changes in the fund’s commodity investments since the mid-December distribution.
+Commodity-investment changes could affect the breakdown of the fund’s year-to-date distributions as well as the need for, and amount of, any additional distributions.
+Purchases and redemptions in the Managed Payout Fund may also affect final distribution figures.

-In late January 2018, you’ll be able to view the finalized ordinary income, capital gains, and return-of-capital distribution amounts for the fund in the secure My Accounts area of vanguard.com.
-This information will also be reported on Form 1099-DIV, which you’ll receive in early 2018.
+In late January 2020, you can view the final ordinary income, long-term capital gains, and return-of-capital distribution amounts for the fund in the secure My Accounts area of vanguard.com.
+This information will also be reported on Form 1099-DIV, which you’ll receive in early 2020.

-The percentage estimates in this table are for the monthly distribution payments you’ve received through the December 15, 2017, distribution.
-They’re separated into categories compatible with tax-reporting requirements, as opposed to the percentage breakdown you see on your regular monthly statements, which is based on financial-reporting requirements.
+The percentage estimates in this table are for the monthly distribution payments received through the December 16, 2019, distribution.
+They’re broken into categories compatible with tax-reporting requirements, as opposed to the percentage breakdown you see on monthly statements, which is based on financial-reporting requirements.

-The estimates include projections of income dividends and capital gains distributions expected to be received through the end of 2017 from the funds and holdings in which the Managed Payout Fund invests.
-They don’t include commodities gains or losses since the December 15, 2017, distribution.
+The estimates include projections of income dividends and capital gains distributions expected to be received through the end of 2019 from the funds and holdings in which the Managed Payout Fund invests.
+They don’t include any gains or losses in commodity investments since the December 16, 2019, distribution.

 |Payable date||Ordinary income||Long-term|

 The performance data shown represent past performance, which is not a guarantee of future results.
 Investment returns and principal value will fluctuate, so investors’ shares, when sold, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance data cited.
-For performance data current to the most recent month-end, visit Investment Products.
+For performance data current to the most recent month-end, visit Vanguard fund performance.

 The fund’s monthly distributions per share are calculated as of January 1 of that year and are generally expected to be fixed during the year.